Stephen Kovacs: SafeSport suspension

 As early as September 2021, Kovacs had reported himself to the United States Center for SafeSport, informing them that he had an inappropriate relationship with a minor.
 SafeSport had been set up under the auspices of the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017, and is charged with addressing the problem of sexual abuse of minors and amateur athletes in sport.
 Its primary responsibility is to review allegations of sexual misconduct, and to impose sanctions—up to banning a person for their lifetime from involvement in all Olympic sports.
 On October 29, 2021, SafeSport temporarily suspended Kovacs, pending an investigation by it of allegations against Kovacs.

-Suicide in jail
+Death

-On January 15, 2022, Kovacs committed suicide (aged 50) in Somerset County Jail.
+On January 15, 2022, Kovacs committed suicide in Somerset County Jail.
 An investigation was initiated.
 His death was investigated by the Morris County (New Jersey) Prosecutor's Office, to avoid any potential appearance of a conflict of interest.
 The New Jersey Office of Public Integrity and Accountability, which reports to the New Jersey Attorney General, will support and review the results of the investigation.
 According to a later lawsuit, the autopsy report stated that he had hanged himself with a laundry bag tied around his neck.

 Kovacs was married and had two children.
 In January 2024, the children filed suit in Somerset County Superior Court, alleging the jail was negligent in not following its suicide prevention policy.